What are index funds, why invest in them and how to choose one?

 These active decisions frequently reduce investor returns.
 This lower risk of index funds is described in more detail in this post: Are index funds less risky than active funds?

 The active fund manager spends considerable time and effort in beating the index.
 Naturally, this results in higher fees (via the fund’s expense ratio), but there is no guarantee that the fund will outperform its benchmark index.

 There are many different funds in the same category.
 For example, in May 2021, 46 funds in the Large Cap category are benchmarked to indices like Nifty 50, Sensex or Nifty 100.
 It is not possible (can be mathematically proven) that all of them give a better return than the benchmark index in any given year.

-The investor cannot know which fund will underperform in advance (since future prediction is not possible) and gets lower returns than the market especially considering the high fees of active funds.
-Another tendency in active management easily missed by investors is closet indexing, where a high fee active fund surreptitiously mimics an index fund.
+The investor cannot know which fund will underperform in advance (since the prediction of the future is not possible) and gets lower returns than the market especially considering the high fees of active funds.
+Another tendency in active management easily missed by investors is closet indexing, where a high-fee active fund surreptitiously mimics an index fund.

 If out of multiple funds, some underperform the benchmark, the outperformance or alpha of the rest is negated, especially considering the higher expense of the active funds.

 Retail investors also need to evaluate the performance regularly of their active funds vs peers and the benchmark and then switch funds once they feel their current fund is not giving “good returns”.
 This is an attempt at predicting the future, which does not end well.
 Also, this return chasing leads to losses due to taxes which is a permanent loss of capital.